bolarge/quatspec/README.md

 # Payspec Payment Infrastructure Project

-The project provides RESTful APIs to handle Payments processing.
+The project provides RESTful APIs to manage Bank Account, initiate and process Payments and facilitates both B2B and B2C.

 ## How to set up
 At deployment project uses a servlet installer to install super ADMIN into the database.
 The is the Customer Key or Super Admin of the entire system.

-**user1** is the only user with **ROLE_ADMIN** so, is the only who can use some of the entry points, for example, *get users*.
+**superuser** is the only user with **ROLE_ADMIN** so, is the only who can use some of the entry points, for example, *get users*.

 ## How to run it